consultantjay/LTIMEARN/Project_2/README.md

 Future Scope(features that will be included later)
 1. Live meeting with the Doctor over video call.
-2. Patient's Dashboard.
+2. Dashboard for doctors where they can maintain their profiles.
+3. Dashboard for patient's activities.
-3. Payment Gateway Integration.
+4. Payment Gateway Integration.
+5. Expanding dataset and covering more regions.